thomvaill/tads-boilerplate/README.md

 - [Ansible Quickstart guide](https://docs.ansible.com/ansible/latest/user_guide/quickstart.html)
 - [Terraform getting started](https://learn.hashicorp.com/terraform/getting-started/install.html)

-### Technical
+## :lock: Technical prerequisites

-For the moment, the project has only been tested on Ubuntu 18.04, but it might be compatible with other Ubuntu versions and Linux distros.
-Feel free to open a PR to update this list after a successful test.

-Moreover, it should not be that hard to make the project run on OS X. PRs are welcome!
-I am also thinking of creating a Dockerized version of the project.
-PRs are welcome, again.

-- Local machine:
+- **Local machine**:
-  - Ubuntu >= 18.04
+  - Ubuntu >= 18.04 or similar (PRs are welcome to update this list)
   - Ansible >= 2.8
   - Vagrant >= 2.0 *(optional)*
   - Virtualbox >= 5.2 *(optional)*
   - Terraform >= 0.12 *(optional)*
-- Remote environments:
+- **Remote environments**:
   - A cloud provider account (tested on AWS and Digital Ocean so far)
   - ***OR***
   - An existing bare metal / VMs infrastructure, with Linux based OSes (tested on Ubuntu server 18.04 and Debian 9 so far)

 Have a look at [Install the required dependencies](#2-install-the-required-dependencies) for installation procedures.

+**OS X:** It should not be that hard to make the project run on OS X. PRs are welcome!
+I am also thinking of creating a dockerized version of the project to improve compatibility.

 ## :rocket: Quick start